KeyboardKit/website/collections/_features/Actions.md

 KeyboardKit will bind a ``StandardKeyboardActionHandler`` to the controller ``services`` when the keyboard is loaded.
 You can modify or replace this action handler at any time.

-[KeyboardKit Pro][Pro] unlocks a pro action handler that automatically register the most recently used emojis, when you register a valid license key.
-You can read more about it further down.
+[KeyboardKit Pro][Pro] unlocks and registers local autocomplete.
+More information about Pro features can be found at the end of this article.